bbauska/UofM-AdvStyling/readme.md

 This approach has lasting performance benefits, [as showcased by Josh Collinsworth](https://joshcollinsworth.com/blog/introducing-svelte-comparing-with-react-vue).
-And lastly, Svelte is quite compatible with native HTML code and doesn\'t impose a strict structure.
+And lastly, Svelte is quite compatible with native HTML code and doesn&apos;t impose a strict structure.

 Which is ideal for fast front-end development.
 Here is an example: